openstack/nova-specs/specs/kilo/implemented/virt-driver-large-pages.rst

-The property defined for the flavor can also be set against the image, but the use of large pages would only be honoured if the flavor already had a policy or 'large' or 'any'. ie if the flavor said 'small', or a specific numeric page size, the image would not be permitted to override this to access other large page sizes.
+The property defined for the flavor can also be set against the image, but the use of large pages would only be honoured if the flavor already had a policy or 'large' or 'any'. ie if the flavor said a specific numeric page size, the image would not be permitted to override this to access other large page sizes.
 Such invalid override in the image would result in an exception being raised and the attempt to boot the instance resulting in